nicholas-long/environment/zet/20231001151606/README.md

-# hashcodes for fsdb project
+# hashcodes for fsdb partitioning

 - concept of `hashcodes for fsdb project`
 - add together all the charcodes in the string